kglw-dot-net/phase1/blog/_posts/a conversation with The King Gizzard professor.md

 Look, I think it's sort of a two-edged sword, it's definitely different.
 Definitely very, very difficult to make money.
 That's in the Australian market itself, unless you're really supported by Triple J and paying a publicist.
 So to get access to Triple J, this might be quite controversial, but these days you need to pay a publicist to promote your act to Triple J programmers.
 And they take <!--Waiting feedback-->bribes and stuff on the back door for that.
 So in a sense, Triple J really control the development of independent artists in Australia, and that's not a very good situation.

 W.B.T.G.
 Slinger:
 I've been a lifelong Triple J listener.
 With King Gizz, my sense is that they've had some of that support, it is how I discovered the band.
 But I've always had this feeling that Triple J doesn't really know what to do with King Gizz.
 Most years they'll put one song in good rotation, which is more than most bands could hope for, but it never feels like the ‘right’ song and they typically don’t perform well in the Hottest 100.
-I guess King Gizz don't really fit the model of the release cycle and the touring cycle, with their prolificacy and diversity.
-It always seemed to be kind of a funny relationship with Triple J.
+I guess King Gizz don't really fit the model of the release cycle and the touring cycle, with their prolificacy and diversity; it always seemed to be kind of a funny relationship with Triple J.

 Dr. Barry Hill:
 Look, I could go into a big rant about what I think about Triple J. But just basically, Triple J is part of an older music industry model where they have a relationship with the major labels, which is a problem because Triple J has centralized programming now.
 When I was listening to it as a student back in the 80s and early 90s, each DJ got to program their own show, so it wasn't a monopoly.
 There were maybe eight or nine DJs all programming different stuff, drawing on all different networks of music in Australia.
 Now, it's one person making those decisions, someone who's a middle-aged white man.
-So they have strong relationships with record companies, and they recognize that getting a new artist on the station is a stepping stone to get commercially famous.
+So they have strong relationships with record companies, who recognize that getting a new artist on the station is a stepping stone to get them commercially famous.
 That happens because of the way copyright payments and APRA payments work in Australia.
 So as a record label, because there's only a few big radio stations, Triple J is one way you can promote your artists out there, get APRA royalties for your act, and get some money for the investment that you've made in them.
 For independent artists, you really need to come through the Triple J Unearthed program and then get someone in Triple J to really support you, otherwise you have to pay a publicist $10,000 a month to keep pushing your stuff to the head honchos.
 With King Gizzard, because they're independent, because their music sometimes is not radio friendly, the whole identity of the band doesn't fit well into one genre, so that doesn't fit into a particular show they want to promote.

 W.B.T.G.
 Slinger:
-The fans are actually pushing to get The Dripping Tap into the Hottest 100 Next week.
+The fans are actually pushing to get The Dripping Tap into the Hottest 100 next week.

 Dr. Barry Hill:
-Even the J Hottest 100, that's become this hilarious, sort of way of ‘let's see how we can stack the voting’.
+Even the Hottest 100, that's become this hilarious, sort of way of ‘let's see how we can stack the voting’.

 W.B.T.G.
 Slinger:
-I'm personally a bit of a purist when it comes to the Hottest 100, you know, I manually write-in my votes and all that.
-But this trend does make it a little more difficult to engage with over time I feel.
+I'm personally a bit of a purist when it comes to the Hottest 100, you know, I manually write-in my votes and all that, but this trend does make it a little more difficult to engage with over time I feel.

 _Triple J’s Hottest 100 is thought to be the world's largest public annual music poll and the results as broadcast are typically listened to by approximately one-fifth of the entire adult population of Australia.
-King Gizzard and the Lizard Wizard have appeared in the countdown with 2016’s Gamma Knife and 2017’s Nuclear Fusion, but have been under-represented compared with a typical band of their status and presence.
+King Gizzard and the Lizard Wizard have appeared in the countdown with 2016’s Gamma Knife and 2017’s Nuclear Fusion, but have been under-represented compared with the expected placement of similar band of their status and presence.
 Despite the push from fans, King Gizzard made no appearance in the [countdown for 2022](https://en.wikipedia.org/wiki/Triple_J_Hottest_100,_2022)._

 Dr. Barry Hill:
 To get back to what your question was about the music industry, it's hard financially, but one thing that's better about it than overseas markets is that when you're starting out, it's not so cut-throat.
 I've known people who've gone to the states, to Nashville to try and make it in that scene.
-There's so many people living in their cars, still paying rent to a friend's house, so they've got access to a shower and a kitchen.
+There's so many people living in their cars, still paying rent to a friend's house so they've got access to a shower and a kitchen.
 Just struggling, and struggling, and struggling to get that first step into the music industry in America as American artists.
 Same in Europe or England, there's just so many bands, you're competing with so many things.

 W.B.T.G.
 Slinger:
 So there's a bit more space down here.

 Dr. Barry Hill:
 Yeah, it's similar to living in regions like we do as opposed to Living in New York, you've got space to go out to beautiful waterholes, establish your creative practice and establish a network of people.
 The great thing about the music industry now, is that if you are driven, if you have a really good project together, and you've got a few people on board that have the time to develop it, you can develop your international networks completely outside of the record companies and radio stations.
-The social media thing is a real help that we didn't have in the 90s, to actually connect with people overseas who might like your music and that might be able to put on a gig for you.
+The social media thing is a real help that we didn't have in the nineties, to actually connect with people overseas who might like your music and that might be able to put on a gig for you.
 I'd love to get Stu and everyone up to my current course to tell my kids how they did it, what the breakthrough moments were.
 But I reckon the first couple of tours to America must have been in the back of a bus.

 W.B.T.G.
 Slinger:
 Oh, absolutely they were.
-They’d just won the $50,000 AUD Carlton Dry Global Music Grant at the Australian Independent Record Labels Association Awards.
-So they used that to get to the US and really cut their teeth with a real tour like you can’t do here, where they made all sorts of connections.
-Then they rented a cheap cabin in upstate New York for a month and bought a bunch of equipment off Craigslist, and traveled down to Brooklyn every weekend to do a residency in the 3am slot at Baby’s All Right.
+That $50,000 AUD grant _[the Carlton Dry Global Music Grant won at eh Australian Independent Record Labels Association awards for [Float Along - Fill Your Lungs](https://kglw.net/releases/float-along-fill-your-lungs)]_ got them to the US where they really cut their teeth with a real tour like you can’t do here, and made all sorts of connections.
+Then they were still able to rent a cheap cabin in upstate New York for a month and buy a bunch of equipment off Craigslist, and traveled down to Brooklyn every weekend to do a residency in the 3am slot at Baby’s All Right.
 I think half of them would go in the van and the rest had to rotate each week for who would take the bus.
-That cabin is where I’m In Your Mind Fuzz started coming together, and they had just enough left over to buy some studio time at Daptone for that as well.
+That cabin is where [I’m In Your Mind Fuzz](https://kglw.net/releases/im-in-your-mind-fuzz) started coming together, and they had just enough left over to buy some studio time at Daptone for that as well.
 So that was their first big leap, in terms of being able to produce their first truly realised studio album, and to tour that much at the same time.
 They’d hooked up with John Dwyer from Thee Oh Sees, and so that album was their first international publication on his independent label, Castle Face Records.

 Dr. Barry Hill: